Bridging academic experiences to career opportunities

 Mentor Program

-The Institute pairs undergraduates in their junior and senior years with professionals in life sciences.
+The Institute pairs junior and senior undergraduate, graduate, and Ph.D.-level students with professionals in life sciences.

 During the academic year, students and mentors meet for the purpose of professional development, interactive learning experiences including tours and demos, and networking with leaders in the field.